onattech/randomayah/README.md

-This is a random Ayah generator
+This is a random Ayah displayer